 It is the vision of the Kirk Session to extend our base for mission out of our buildings and into this land.
 And, just like the Bible gardens of old, for us to have a place where people can encounter God in new ways.

-Lizz Paterson was appointed as our Glebe Project Worker in January 2016.
-She is working alongside many volunteers at Duddingston to realise our vision.
+Lizz Spence became our Glebe Project Worker in January 2016.
+She work alongside many volunteers at Duddingston to realise our vision.
 If you’d like to volunteer to help with this project, please contact Lizz .